-Figure 6 Wellington City's annual emissions by sector, FY01-FY20
+Figure 7 Wellington City's monthly emissions by sector, FY20

 Transportation was the largest source of emissions in Wellington, representing 48% of Wellington's total gross emissions in FY20.
 The reduction in transportation emissions is the biggest emissions sector change between FY19 and FY20, reducing by 50,443 tCO2e (9%).
 This decrease fits within the year-on-year variability of annual transportation emissions since FY01 but goes against the trend of recent years where emissions had been increasing.
 The impact of COVID-19 is quite clear in this sector (see Figure 7) where monthly emissions from July to February were at expected levels followed by decreased emissions from March to June.
-Emissions reduction to 66% lower than expected for April.
+Emissions from transportation in March were 7% lower than expected, this was followed by a substantial emissions reduction to 66% lower than expected for April.
 As New Zealand moved from the Level 4 lockdown to reduced restrictions in May and June, emissions from transportation in Wellington recovered to 35% and 13% lower than expected respectively.